 Just like your company relies on policies and procedures to dictate who can receive trade credit, and how debts can be collected, and even how liens and bond claims must be managed, so too should your company rely on a written policy and procedure to manage how lien waiver requests are received and handled.

-Here are the four things that you must achieve with your lien waiver policy:
+Here are the three things that you must achieve with your lien waiver policy:

 Identify the states where statutory forms are used and provide a place for those forms to be referenced.
 For all other states, establish an accepted, standardized form that can be used for lien waivers.
 This enables you to save time with a default waiver template.